Te Kaituhi Māori

 New PD for Kaituhi Māori

 We’re drawing from the collective strength and knowledge our community of Māori writers to essentially create a whata for our excellence to sit on.
-Ruby Solly (Kāi Tahu, Waitaha, Kāti Māmoe) and essa may ranapiri have each created a toolkit module for kaituhi Māori.
-These modules will be living artefacts that can feed many generations of writers.
+Ruby Solly (Kāi Tahu, Waitaha, Kāti Māmoe) has created a toolkit module for kaituhi Māori, Paula Morris will be taking a webworkshop on writing first-person and Robret Sullivan will be talking about poetry.
+These three sessions will become living artefacts that can feed many generations of writers.

 Alongside, Te Kaituhi Māori will be hosting a kōrero with experts on Intellectual Property, copyright protections and its implication for Māori exploring WAI 262 and story sovereignty.